 Secure Decisions to Participate in The 2020 STEM for All Video Showcase: Learning from Research and Practice CyberMiSTS – Cybersecurity Curriculum for Middle School from Secure Decisions will be featured May 5th-12th at https://stemforall2020.videohall.com Northport, NY, May 5, 2020 — Laurin Buchanan, Principal Investigator at Secure Decisions will be featured in the 2020 STEM for All Video Showcase funded by the National Science Foundation.
 The event will be held online May 5th -12th at https://stemforall2020.videohall.com The presentation, entitled “CyberMiSTS – Cybersecurity Curriculum for Middle School”, looks at the teacher preparation and curriculum that is needed to enable teachers to introduce cybersecurity concepts and careers to every middle school student.
 The project was funded by the National Science Foundation.
-“With the increasing use of automation and AI, we need to develop a more [...]
+“With the increasing use of automation and AI, we need to develop a more cybersecurity professionals that bring [...]

 Senior Researcher Chris Horn spoke this past Friday at AppSec California about a Secure Decisions research project to deliver unbiased measures of software static analyzer performance.
 Secure Decisions is creating a website called Kompar (pronounced “compare”) to catalog software analyzers and their capabilities.

 Laurin Buchanan, Principal Investigator for cybersecurity education research at Secure Decisions and co-chair of the NICE Working Group K12 Subgroup, will be attending and speaking at the 2019 NICE K12 Cybersecurity Education Conference in Garden Grove, California, December 9-10.